The Spatial Distribution of Satellite Galaxies Selected from Redshift Space: Introduction

-Using simple assumptions about the ways in which luminous host galaxies might be embedded within their dark matter halos, \'Ag\'ustsson \& Brainerd (2006b) and AB10 showed that the observed locations of redshift space selected satellites can be easily reproduced from simulations of $\Lambda$-dominated Cold Dark Matter (CDM) universes.
-AB10 showed that the observed trends of projected satellite locations with host color and host stellar mass can only be reproduced if elliptical and non-elliptical (i.e., ``disk'') hosts are embedded within their halos in different ways.
-Specifically, AB10 found that mass and light must be well-aligned in elliptical hosts, resulting from a model in which ellipticals are essentially miniature versions of their dark matter halos.
-In the case of the disk hosts, AB10 found that mass and light are poorly aligned, resulting from a model in which the angular momentum of the host's disk is aligned with the angular momentum of its dark matter halo.
+Using simple assumptions about the ways in which luminous host galaxies might be embedded within their dark matter halos, \'Ag\'ustsson \& Brainerd (2006b) and AB10 showed that simulations of $\Lambda$-dominated Cold Dark Matter (CDM) universes can reproduce the observed locations of satellite galaxies that were selected from redshift space.
+AB10 showed that the observed trends of satellite locations with host color and host stellar mass can only be reproduced if elliptical and non-elliptical (i.e., ``disk'') hosts are embedded within their halos in different ways.
+In the case of elliptical hosts, AB10 found that mass and light must be well-aligned, resulting from a model in which ellipticals are essentially miniature versions of their dark matter halos.
+In the case of disk hosts, AB10 found that mass and light must be poorly aligned, resulting from a model in which the angular momentum of the host's disk is aligned with the net angular momentum of its dark matter halo.
 Since the halo angular momentum vectors are not aligned with any of the halo principle axes (e.g., Bett et al.\ 2007), misalignment of mass and light in disk hosts therefore occurs.

-In addition to the locations of satellite galaxies relative to the mass and light of their host galaxies, redshift space selection of satellites has led to important conclusions about the nature of the dark matter halos surrounding field galaxies, based upon the kinematics of the satellites (e.g., McKay et al.\ 2002; Brainerd \& Specian 2003; Prada et al.\ 2003; Conroy et al.\ 2005, 2007; Norberg et al.\ 2008; Klypin \& Prada 2009; More et al. 2009, 2011), as well as the degree of intrinsic alignment of satellite galaxies with their hosts (\'Ag\'ustsson \& Brainerd 2006a).
-More recently, studies of satellite galaxies have been conducted using photometry alone (i.e., spectroscopy of the satellites is not necessary for these methods).
-Methods that rely on photometry alone have been shown to be a powerful way in which the satellite luminosity function, the projected satellite number density profile, and the small-scale clustering of satellite galaxies can be measured to the faintest possible limiting magnitudes (e.g., Guo et al.\ 2011; Lares et al.\ 2011; Nierenberg et al.\ 2011, 2012; Wang et al.\ 2011; Budzynski et al.\ 2012; Tal et al.\ 2012; Wang \& White 2012; Wang et al.\ 2014).
+The kinematics of satellites selected from redshift space has also led to important conclusions about the nature of the dark matter halos surrounding field galaxies, including a broad general agreement with the predictions of CDM (e.g., McKay et al.\ 2002; Brainerd \& Specian 2003; Prada et al.\ 2003; Conroy et al.\ 2005, 2007; Norberg et al.\ 2008; Klypin \& Prada 2009; More et al. 2009, 2011).
+In addition, satellites selected from redshift space have been shown to be intrinsically aligned with their hosts (\'Ag\'ustsson \& Brainerd 2006a), an effect which has also been detected in numerical simulations (e.g., Velliscig et al.\ 2015).